The IYPT Australia Challenge

 Stage 3: Australian Squad 2022

 Each squad member prepares a solution to two problems from the 2022 problem list.
-All are different, producing 16 solutions.
-They receive all presentations from other students and look at how they can be used to produce improved presentations.
+One new problem and one improved version of their problem from Stage 2.
 Team of five chosen based on progress made – April 2022.

 Contact: Mr. Alan Allinson, Head of Physics,